The Foundations of Inca Military Power

 Helmets and Head Protection

 While the leather uma chuku was standard, some Inca soldiers wore helmets made from wood, bone, or even gold and silver for high-ranking commanders.
 These helmets often featured elaborate crests, feathers, or metal ornaments that served as status markers and psychological intimidation.
 The helmet's primary function was protection against downward strikes and falling stones from slingers, both common threats in Andean warfare.
-Ear covers and chin straps kept the helmet secure during violent movement.
+Ear covers and chin straps kept the helmet secure during violent movement, ensuring that vision was not obstructed and that the helmet stayed in place when the soldier was struck.

 Offensive Weaponry